Facial Nerve Problems (cont.)

 - About half the time, there is numbness or pain in the ear, face, neck or tongue.

-- Less than 1% of patients have bilateral problems.
+- Very few patients have bilateral problems.

 - There may be a change in hearing sensitivity (often increased sensitivity).